-Members of the Hemerocallis genus are hardy perennials that have flower stems that reach heights from 30 cm to 1.5 m in height.
+Members of the Hemerocallis genus are hardy perennials that have flower stems that reach heights from 30 cm to 1.5 m (1 to 5 feet) in height.

-They have large trumpet shaped flowers of yellow, apricot of orange, atop long stems and a base of strap shaped leaves.
+They have large trumpet shaped flowers of yellow, apricot of orange.
+These sit atop long stems, and a base of strap shaped leaves.

-The time that they bloom in the garden is dependent upon the Hemerocallis species, and ranges from the middle of spring to the first months of autumn.
+The time that they bloom in the garden is dependent upon the Hemerocallis species.
+This ranges from the middle of spring to the first months of autumn.

-A more common name for the Hemerocallis plant is daylily.
+A more common name for the Hemerocallis plant is the Daylily.

 Commonly grown cultivars include Hemerocallis Happy returns; Pardon me; Stella de oro; Chicago apache; Strawberry candy; Rosy returns; Little business; Little grapette; Hemerocallis cranberry baby; and over 4,000 others